-The studies performed at Specipig are conducted in compliance with the internationally accepted quality standards, following the guidelines issued by the International Council for Harmonisation of Technical Requirements for Pharmaceuticals for Human Use (ICH), the European Medicines Agency (EMA), ISO 10993, US Food and Drug Administration (FDA) and other relevant health authorities.
+Research performed at Specipig is conducted in compliance with the internationally accepted quality standards, following the guidelines issued by the International Council for Harmonisation of Technical Requirements for Pharmaceuticals for Human Use (ICH), the European Medicines Agency (EMA), ISO 10993, US Food and Drug Administration (FDA) and other relevant health authorities.

 Specipig is an authorized breeding, supplier and animal experimentation centre since 2014 (B9900041).

 The term “GLP” or “Good Laboratory Practice” refers to a quality system that applies to non-clinical studies that assess the safety and efficacy of chemicals, medical devices and pharmaceuticals to be used on man, animals or in the environment.
 GLP comprises a set of quality standards that guarantee the uniformity, consistency, reliability, reproducibility, quality and integrity of chemical and pharmaceutical non-clinical safety tests.
 The GLP quality system was adopted by the Organization for Economic Co-operation and Development (OECD) in 1992.